computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

     - [Sharding posts and metadata](#sharding-posts-and-metadata)
     - [Sharding feed data](#sharding-feed-data)

+Design Facebook's Newsfeed, which would contain posts, photos, videos, and status updates from all the people and pages a user follows.

 Similar Services: Twitter Newsfeed, Instagram Newsfeed, Quora Newsfeed

 ## What is Facebook's newsfeed